sajoy/seattle-301n6/class-07-functional-programming/README.md

   - a function that either takes another function as an argument or returns a function
 - side effects
   - mutate some data or state outside the function
-- pure functions
-  - a function that doesn't cause ANY side effects
-  - given the same input, will ALWAYS return the same result
 - immutability
   - values cannot be changed once they are created
   - create new values by transforming an existing value and saving the result